How to drive safely in floods

 Drive to the conditions — don't aim for the speed limits

 Remember that speed limits are not targets to hit — rather the maximum permitted for a particular road.
 In flooded conditions particularly, driving at a high speed greatly increases the likelihood of losing control of a vehicle, while also reducing a driver's ability to react to a dangerous vehicle.

-Don’t be afraid to drop to a much lower speed than permitted to give yourself more control of the car, and to be able to react to incidents ahead.
+Don't be afraid to drop to a much slower speed than permitted to give yourself more control of the car, and to be able to react to incidents ahead.

 Allow extra room